JamalAlabdullah/Boxinator-app/README.md

 - Clone this repository and open the Boxinator in your IDE (IntelliJ, Eclipse etc.).
 - Navigate and change src/main/resources/application.properties
     - Replace strings as necessary
+        - spring.datasource.username => Your PostgreSQL username
+        - spring.datasourcepassword => Your PostgreSQL password
+        - spring.datasource.url => your local database url

+- From within your IDE, you can now run the project.
+The main method is in BoxApiApplication.
+- The API should now be running on localhost:8080

 ## User Manual